-We used the Google data platform to create visualizations of three trends from our new National Footprint Accounts 2018 Edition, which launched Monday, April 9, in Europe and will launch Monday, April 16, in the United States.
+We used the Google data platform to create visualizations of three trends from our new National Footprint and Biocapacity Accounts 2018 Edition, which launched Monday, April 9, in Europe and will launch Monday, April 16, in the United States.

 In the first visualization below, check out the dramatic change in Footprints by region over time, with Asia skyrocketing by Europe and North America.
 (Click the play button in the lower left corner of the graphic.)